facebookresearch/StarSpace/README.md

 ## ImageSpace: Learning Image and Label Embeddings

 With the most recent update, StarSpace can also be used to learn joint embeddings with images and other entities.
 For instance, one can use ResNet features (the last layer of a pre-trained ResNet model) to represent an image, and embed images with other entities (words, hashtags, etc.).
-Note that we can use weights in both input and label space.
+Just like other entities in Starspace, images can be either on the input or the label side, depending on your task.

 Here we give an example using <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10</a> to illustrate how we train images with other entities (in this example, image class): we train a <a href="https://github.com/facebookresearch/ResNeXt">ResNeXt</a> model on CIFAR-10  which achieves 96.34% accuracy on test dataset, and use the last layer of ResNeXt as the features for each image.
 We embed 10 image classes together with image features in the same space using StarSpace.
 For an example image from class 1 with last layer (0.8, 0.5, ..., 1.2), we convert it to the following format: